rik2803/aws-rds-startstop/README.md

 ## Overview

-The *Lambda* function start or stops all RDS isntances in an account based on tags assigned to the RDS instance.
+The *Lambda* function start or stops all RDS instances and RDS Clusters in an account based on a tag assigned to the RDS instance/cluster.

-RDS instances can only be stopped for 7 days and will be restarted automatically by AWS after that period.
+RDS instances and clusters can only be stopped for 7 days and will be restarted automatically by AWS after that period.
 But sometimes, a RDS instance is only rarely used, and it's really annoying to have to think about stopping the instance every week.

 This Lambda function can help to make sure your DB remains in a stopped state (most of the time).